-The driveways and access roads are typically armored with gravel and follow ridgelines and gentle contours.
-Most sections are well graveled.
-Additional gravel is recommended in some locations.
-There are no rolling dips or water bars; several water bars are recommended.
+The driveways and access roads are typically armored with gravel or roadbase and follow ridgelines and gentle contours.
+Most sections are well armored.
+Additional gravel or roadbase is recommended in some locations.
 Driveways and roads will be maintained so that significant erosion does not occur.
-This may include wetting dusty roads, armoring with gravel or asphalt, patching holes, and maintaining drainage features such as water bars, culverts, and side ditches.
+This may include wetting dusty roads, armoring with gravel, roadbase, or asphalt, patching holes, and maintaining drainage features such as rolling dips, water bars, culverts, and side ditches.